SUSE/salt-formulas/liberate-formula/README.md

 - Install formula
   - `zypper in liberate-formula`

-### Configuring Uyuni/SUSE Manager
+### Configuring Uyuni/SUSE Multi-Linux Manager
-Now it's time to start basic configuration to have all the software channels for [SUSE Liberty Linux](https://www.suse.com/products/suse-liberty-linux/) available for the conversion.
+Now it's time to start basic configuration to have all the software channels for [SUSE Liberty Linux](https://www.suse.com/products/multi-linux-support/) available for the conversion.

 - Provide SUSE Customer Center credentials
   - Log in to [SUSE Customer Center](https://scc.suse.com)